Autofill Help

 google.com|yahoo.com

-- If you want to match one of the following reserved Regular Expression characters literally, then you need to precede it with a backslash (
+). - If you want to match one of the following reserved regex characters literally, then you need to precede it with a backslash (

 \